adm-vietnam/adm-vietnam.github.io/pages/application.md

 # tags: [tags are reserved for posts so this one will not show up]
 ---

-## Application Material Required:
+## Application Material Required
-- Motivation letter
+- Statement of purpose
 - Curriculum vitae
 - Undergraduate transcript
 - Master's transcript (if applicable)